Support for managers / HR / Staff association (Managerial Consultancy)

 - Posting of the EAP introductory film on your intranet page – the film is available in English, French, Italian and English and will be made available to you at no charge.

-- Introductory presentation by ICAS on site for the employees (the presentation, including the question and answer period usually lasts about 30 minutes).
+- Introductory presentation by ICAS via webinar or on site for the employees (the presentation, including the question and answer period usually lasts about 30 minutes).
 The introductory presentation is not included in the EAP Pure online service package, but it can be purchased separately.

 - Distribution of four-color information brochures to all employees.
-Printed EAP flyers are not included in the EAP Pure service package (only digital flyers), but they can be purchased separately.
+Printed EAP flyers are not included in the EAP Pure service package (only digital flyers), but they can be purchased separately for the EAP Pure All service.

 ICAS will add the contact person on the customer side to the distribution list of the Manager Newsletter.
 We recommend that the Manager Newsletter is then forwarded internally by the contact person to the managers so that they can register themselves on their own.